Dataenthusiast23/LITA_POWER-_BI_CLASSWORK/README.md

 Key Takeaways

-1. High Attrition in Specific Departments and Fields: The R&D department and employees with a Life Sciences background show high attrition.
+ High Attrition in Specific Departments and Fields: The R&D department and employees with a Life Sciences background show high attrition.
 These areas may require targeted retention efforts, like addressing work conditions, stress levels, or offering career growth paths.

-2. Gender Disparity in Attrition Rates: Male employees exhibit higher attrition across all age groups.
+ Gender Disparity in Attrition Rates: Male employees exhibit higher attrition across all age groups.
 This could be due to role distribution, career aspirations, or workplace culture factors that differ between genders.

-3. Age-Based Attrition Trends: Younger employees, particularly those aged 25-34, have the highest attrition rates, likely due to their pursuit of career growth.
+ Age-Based Attrition Trends: Younger employees, particularly those aged 25-34, have the highest attrition rates, likely due to their pursuit of career growth.
 Retention strategies focusing on professional development, mentorship, and engagement could help reduce attrition in this group.

+High Attrition in Technical Roles: The Laboratory Technician, Sales Executive, and Research Scientist roles have high attrition rates, which could be due to job stress, satisfaction levels, or potential career growth in other companies or industries.

+Satisfaction Issues in Certain Fields: Dissatisfaction is high in roles requiring a Life Sciences background, which might suggest a need for improved working conditions, better career support, or more engagement opportunities for employees in technical fields.

+Marital Status and Retention: Single employees are more likely to leave compared to married or divorced employees, which could be an area for retention strategies.

+Age Group and Employee Distribution: The company’s workforce is concentrated in the 25-44 age range, with a balanced gender distribution.
+ This demographic may require specific career development and satisfaction-focused initiatives to reduce turnover.